-In Winter 2021, COMM 204, Introduction to Scientific and Technical Communication, is being offered at Yukon University concurrent with the University of Alberta's ALES 204, Communication Fundamentals for Professionals, as part of the Northern Environmental and Conservation Sciences, B.Sc.
+In Winter 2022, COMM 204, Introduction to Scientific and Technical Communication, is being offered at Yukon University concurrent with the University of Alberta's ALES 204, Communication Fundamentals for Professionals, as part of the Northern Environmental and Conservation Sciences, B.Sc.
 Program.
 All students registered in COMM 204 or ALES 204 must adhere to requirements outlined in this course syllabus.
 University of Alberta students must also be aware of, and adhere to, the University's Code of Student Behaviour, referenced in the outline; Yukon University students must be aware of, and adhere to, Yukon University's Academic Regulations, also referenced in the outline.

-INSTRUCTOR: STEPHEN BIGGIN-POUND

-Instructor, School of Science, Yukon University

-OFFICE HOURS: After class or by appointment

-OFFICE LOCATION: A2105

-TELEPHONE/E-MAIL: 867.668.8796 / sbigginpound@yukonu.ca

-CLASS DAYS & TIMES: Synchronous online classes Wednesdays 1 - 2:25 pm

-CLASS LOCATION: Online via Zoom and/or Moodle
+INSTRUCTOR: STEPHEN BIGGIN-POUND Instructor, School of Science, Yukon University OFFICE HOURS: After class or by appointment OFFICE LOCATION: A2105 TELEPHONE/E-MAIL: 867.668.8796 / sbigginpound@yukonu.ca CLASS DAYS & TIMES: Mondays and Wednesdays, 4:00 - 5:20 pm CLASS LOCATION: Mon: A2101 classroom; Wed: A2702 computer lab applications of various styles of professional reporting in natural resource conservation and management.
+In addition, the ethical issues related to scientific communication and scientific integrity will be discussed.